While we commonly refer to our six-legged friend who brings us an abundance of honey as bees, have you ever wondered what they are called as a group?

 In general, a group of bees is referred to as a colony.
 A “colony of bees” refers to bees living in a structured family group.
 The colony is composed of a caste system with a queen bee, drones, and worker bees.

-A queen bee, drone bees, and worker bees are collectively referred to as a colony of bees.
+The queen bee, drone bees, and worker bees are collectively referred to as a colony of bees.
 If you are referring to a group of bees based on composition, we use the phrase colony of bees.
 It suggests that this group of bees lives and works together in one hive.

 A Swarm of Bees

-A group of bees in flight to a new location is referred to as a “swarm of bees.”
+A large group of bees in flight to a new location is referred to as a “swarm of bees.”
 Swarming could be described as taking flight together as a group to establish a new hive.

 Honey bees swarm when the hive gets too overcrowded.
 Swarming generally happens during the spring.
 When the spring is in an abundance of flowers with nectar and pollen, bees decide for themselves that a separate colony can survive.
 With or without a queen, a large number of bees swarms to establish residency in the neighborhood.